-Megan*, a teenager, met a man online and travelled to another state to meet him.
-During their ‘relationship’, he got her addicted to heroin and then began trafficking her for sexual exploitation to various cities throughout the United States.
+Megan, a teenager, met a man online and traveled a long way to meet him.
+During their ‘relationship’, he got her addicted to heroin and then began trafficking her for sexual exploitation to various cities around the United States.

 Megan’s mother said she felt frantic and helpless, she was in despair at what a trafficker was doing to her daughter.
 Then she found out about Hope for Justice, and contacted us.

-Hope for Justice investigators – a team of seasoned detectives with long careers in law enforcement – got to work.
+Hope for Justice investigators – a team of seasoned police officers with long careers in law enforcement – got to work.
 They followed a number of leads and managed to track down Megan and rescue her from this horrifying situation of exploitation and abuse.
-The investigation has now been turned over to federal law enforcement for prosecution.
+The investigation was turned over to law enforcement for prosecution.

 We deal with many cases like Megan’s, where vulnerable young women are exploited into sex trafficking.
 They often get sucked into this world through false promises made by the traffickers, and are then kept compliant through threats, violence, drugs and deception.

 Then when they come out a trafficking situation, they are often both psychologically and emotionally distraught.
 To be able to bridge that gap and give them the services that they need, whether that’s health care or rehabilitative care, is key to the success of turning the life around for the trafficked victim.